CodingItWrong/outsidein.dev/docs/react/5-writing-data.md

 Save the file and the test passes.

 We'll circle back to test-drive edge case functionality to the form later, but for now let's move on toward passing our E2E test by test-driving the store module.
-The restaurants module needs a `create` action that will make the appropriate call to the API, then insert the resulting record into the store.
+The store needs a `createRestaurant` action that will make the appropriate call to the API, then insert the resulting record into the store.
 Let's write that test now.
-Below the "load action" group, add a "createRestaurant action" group, and write a test to confirm the API is called:
+Below the "loadRestaurants action" group, add a "createRestaurant action" group, and write a test to confirm the API is called:

 ```js
   describe('createRestaurant action', () => {